Naeem1144/alzheimer-disease-detection/README.md

 The model developed in this project achieved a **validation accuracy of 99.21%** and a **test accuracy of 99%**, showcasing the effectiveness of CNNs in medical image classification.

-here is gui application of this deep learning model (upload your own image OR select get it form the test dataset): <https://alzheimerpredictioncnn-naeem.streamlit.app/>
+here is gui application of this deep learning model (upload your own image OR select get it form the [Exmple Dataset](https://github.com/Naeem1144/Alzheimer_Prediction_CNN/tree/main/Examples%20Images) : <https://alzheimerpredictioncnn-naeem.streamlit.app/>

 ## Dataset